bit-docs/bit-docs-website/docs/bit-docs/plugins.md

   ...
 ```

-In this case, the `main` file is set to `theplugin.js`.
-This `main` file should contain a `module.export` with the code that is intended to run on the front-end of the generated website.
+This `main` file should have a `module.export` with the code intended to run on the front-end of the generated website.

-For instance, `theplugin.js` might look like:
+So, `theplugin.js` might contain something like:

 ```js
 module.exports = function(){